moqui/SimpleScreens/document/shipment/Shipment Status Reference.md

 #### Delivered

 The shipment has been delivered to the To party.
 For incoming shipments this denotes the shipment has been fully received.

+For incoming shipments this triggers creating an incoming (payable/purchase) invoice for items not already billed.

 #### Rejected